Coconut Lime Cookies

 Here’s all of the things we got done in 48 hours:

 - New doorbell installed (only minor electrical shocks)

 - Signed a lease for a PARKING SPOT in Southie (praise Jesus!)

-- Planted tons of flowers in the front of the house planter, patio flower boxes, and the garden
+- We heard about a great garden idea and planted tons of flowers in the front of the house planter, patio flower boxes, and the garden

 - Mowed the lawn

 - Painted the front metal railing with rustoleum paint

 - Installed shelving in the laundry alcove to get all the detergent off the floor